EQAR/internal-handbook/docs/admin-it.md

 Kerberos 5 is used for central password database and single sign-on in EQAR.
 The realm used is `EQAR.EU`.

-The primary Kerberos database is hosted on `auth-prod` (alias: `kerberos.int.eqar.eu`); this machine provides both Key Distribution Center (KDC) and administration server (e.g. for password change) service.
+The Kerberos database is hosted on `auth-prod` (alias: `kerberos.int.eqar.eu`); this machine provides both Key Distribution Center (KDC) and administration server (e.g. for password change) service.

-A backup KDC is run on `files` (alias: `kerberos-1.int.eqar.eu`), serving a replica of the Kerberos database.
-The database is propagated every 15 minutes, triggered by a systemd timer on `auth-prod`, contacting kpropd(8) on `files`.

 ### Single Sign-On